aws-samples/hpc-applications/apps/Gromacs/README.md

 | `record_to_dynamodb.sh` | Optional helper that records each benchmark run to a centralised DynamoDB table |
 | `scan_sweep.sh` | Pull per-cell `ns/day` means from `Gromacs_Benchmarks` (`us-east-1`) and emit them in the shape the chart pipeline consumes |
 | `README.md` | Table schema, IAM permissions, and setup instructions — see [`dynamodb/README.md`](dynamodb/README.md) |

-## DynamoDB Result Recording

-Results from each benchmark run can optionally be recorded to a centralised DynamoDB table (`Gromacs_Benchmarks` in `us-east-1`) for cross-run aggregation, trend tracking, and chart generation. **The recording is off by default** — the call site at the bottom of every `gromacs-benchmark.sbatch` is committed with each line prefixed with `#`, so running the launcher as-is performs zero DynamoDB API calls and requires no AWS credentials with DynamoDB write permissions.
-To enable centralised recording, deploy the helper script, attach the scoped `dynamodb:PutItem` IAM policy, and uncomment the recorder block on the cluster copy under `/fsx/gromacs/scripts/`.
-Full instructions, table schema, IAM JSON, and the deploy-time uncomment recipe are in [`dynamodb/README.md`](dynamodb/README.md).